Auburn Bulletin 2024-2025

 PhD Requirements

-The program requires a minimum of 65 semester hours beyond the bachelor’s degree, written and oral examinations, a dissertation and oral defense, and demonstrated reading knowledge of at least one foreign language.
-Of the 65 hours, 43 must be at the 7000- or 8000-level, including at least 3 hours and not more than 6 hours in research seminars.
-The 65 semester hours include 10 hours of Research and Dissertation credit.
+The program requires a minimum of 66 semester hours beyond the bachelor’s degree, written comprehensive examinations, an oral defense of a written dissertation prospectus, and the dissertation, in addition to demonstrated reading knowledge of at least one foreign language.
+Of the 66 hours, 26 hours are in required courses, 30 hours are in elective courses, and 10 hours are in Research and Dissertation credit.

 • History of Technology

-Within four months of successful completion of the oral examination, students present to the assembled dissertation committee a dissertation proposal for discussion and approval.
-Following a successful defense of the proposal, doctoral candidates have four years to present the written dissertation and defend it in an oral examination before their major professor and advisory committee.
+Following a successful defense of the prospectus, doctoral candidates have four years to present the written dissertation and defend it in an oral examination before their major professor and advisory committee.
 If the oral examination is judged unsatisfactory or not submitted in a timely manner, the general rules of the Graduate School on retests and extension will apply.

 The PhD requires a reading knowledge of at least one foreign language as determined by the student’s doctoral committee.
-Language competency should be demonstrated before the student begins the fourth semester of the doctoral program.
+Language competency should be demonstrated before the student begins the comprehensive examinations process.

 Graduate Certificate in Public History